Emley

 Emley is a village in the parish of Denby Dale, in Huddersfield in the Kirklees district of West Yorkshire, England.
-The village lies between Huddersfield and Barnsley.
+The village lies roughly in the middle of a triangle between Huddersfield, Wakefield and Barnsley.
+It is around 8 mi south-east of Huddersfield, 9 mi south-west of Wakefield and 10.5 mi north-west of Barnsley.
 In the 2021 census it has a population of 1,434.
-It is 6.4 mi east of Huddersfield and 7.1 mi west of Wakefield.
 The village dates from Anglo-Saxon times and is on high ground, close to the Emley Moor transmitting station.
+The village is the home of the famous non league football club Emley A.F.C.

 History

 The name "Emley" is derived from an Old English personal name, Em(m)a or Eama, and lēah, a wood or woodland clearing.
 The village was recorded as Amalaie and Amelai in the 1086 Domesday Book and usually as Emmeley by the 13th century.
 The Saxon settlement was at Emley Park.
 An influx of invading Danes settled in the area in the 9th century, as evidenced by place names ending in by and thorpe.